verilog-to-routing/vtr-verilog-to-routing/vtr_flow/scripts/tuning_runs/README.md

 Steps to use:
 =============
-    1) edit the first section of the script by setting `params_dict` dictionary to the parameters that you want to sweep and the corresponding values that you want to try.
-If you want the resulting spreadheet to include specific metrics, set `keep_metrics_only` variable to `True` and the metrics that you care about in `parsed_metrics`.
-If you want the full parsed result sheet, set `keep_metrics_only` to `False`
+    1) edit the first section of the script by setting `PARAMS_DICT` dictionary to the parameters that you want to sweep and the corresponding values that you want to try.
+If you want the resulting spreadheet to include specific metrics, set `KEEP_METRICS_ONLY` variable to `True` and the metrics that you care about in `parsed_metrics`.
+If you want the full parsed result sheet, set `KEEP_METRICS_ONLY` to `False`

     2) run the script as follows:
 '''